JonasKVJ/Population-Scraper/README.md

 The two chosen countries were United States and India, but any number of countries could be chosen for any kind of purpose.

 ## Security
-The project is hosted on a static ip address with a firewall configured to an exclusive public ip address, but as the project expands, the website should be hosted on a HTTPS domain, which could be done with an AWS load balancer.
+The AWS instance of the project has been assigned a static ip address with a firewall configured to an exclusive public ip address.
+As the project expands, the website should be hosted on a HTTPS domain, which could be done with an AWS load balancer.

 ## Images